Algerian nationalism: Algeria – Mecca of the revolutionaries

-In 1962, Ben Bella was after a turbulent couple of months named president of the independent Algeria, and drawing upon a largely mythical and invented past tried to ambitiously govern the post-colonial reality.
-The relationship between leaders and ordinary people was under the first years of independence a seemingly egalitarian one, building upon the social levelling present in Algerian nationalism even since Messali Hadj.
+In 1962, Ben Bella was named president of the independent Algeria after a turbulent couple of months, and drawing upon a largely mythical and invented past, tried to ambitiously govern the post-colonial reality.
+The relationship between leaders and ordinary people was, in the first years of independence, a seemingly egalitarian one, building upon the social levelling present in Algerian nationalism even since Messali Hadj.
 Ben Bella contributed to the mapping of Algeria as a model country in the fight against colonial and imperial rule, and the portrayal of Algeria as a new form of socialist society.
-Shortly after independence, Algeria's borders were opened up to “brothers of arms” from contemporary liberation movements in i.e. Namibia, Rhodesia, Brittany, Congo and Mozambique.
-Most prominent maybe the refuge offered to Nelson Mandela and the ANC movement in South Africa.
-His travels to Cuba, where he met with both Fidel Castro and Che Guevara to discuss the communist revolutions further amplified the socialist affiliation of the government were important signifiers of the nature of the Algerian self.
-The inspiration as well as support that was offered by multiple Eastern European countries as well as diplomatic relations with Russia, China, a number of countries in the North Africa and Middle East and even the USA also emphasised that Algeria was no longer going to be dependent on one single imperial State.
-Algeria and more specifically Algiers become the incarnation of pan-arabism and pan-Africanism, a central point - and was transformed into a “”Mecca of the revolutionaries”.
+After independence, Algeria's borders were opened to "brothers in arms" from contemporary liberation movements in Namibia, Rhodesia, Brittany, Congo, and Mozambique.
+Most prominent, maybe the refuge offered to Nelson Mandela and the ANC movement in South Africa.
+His travels to Cuba, where he met with both Fidel Castro and Che Guevara to discuss the communist revolutions, further amplified the socialist affiliation of the government was an essential signifier of the nature of the Algerian self.
+The inspiration as well as support that was offered by multiple Eastern European countries, as well as diplomatic relations with Russia, China, a number of countries in North Africa and the Middle East, and even the United States, also emphasised that Algeria was no longer going to be dependent on one single imperial State.
+Algeria and more specifically Algiers became the incarnation of pan-Arabism and pan-Africanism, a central point, and was transformed into a "Mecca of the revolutionaries".